Table Of Contents

 Keyword Competition

-Highly competitive keywords often come with higher costs-per-click (CPC).
-Assess the competition level of your chosen keywords and consider whether the potential ROI justifies the higher costs.
+Highly competitive keywords often come with a higher cost per click (CPC).
+Assess the level of competition for your chosen keywords and consider whether the potential ROI justifies the higher costs.

 Long-Tail Keywords